Chinese football back at square one after investment boom | DW | 28.09.2021

 To give the national team time to prepare for qualifiers in September, October and November, the Chinese Super League was controversially paused from mid-August to December.
 "I totally disagree with this idea to stop the Chinese Super League," said Ma.
 "I thought there were much better solutions."

 His concerns seem to have been well-founded.
 The lack of games back home has heightened the financial problems that some clubs are experiencing.
-One coach told DW that he and his players have not been paid for four months with no games and little revenue coming in.
-In a football sense, it is also damaging as it means that the vast majority of players in China are kicking their heels and, while waiting for World Cup qualification to stop are not getting any better.
+One coach told DW that he and his players have not been paid for four months, with no games and little revenue coming in.
+In terms of football itself, it is also damaging as it means that the vast majority of players in China are kicking their heels and not getting any better as they wait for World Cup qualification to unfold.

 There is no short cut.
 The key to the top rests on producing more and better players.
 A decade ago, the Ministry of Education as well as the CFA started a massive program to get children playing.